Kanheri Caves: Great Chaitya (Cave No.3)

 Great Chaitya cave (cave No.3).

 Plan of Kanheri Great Chaitya cave.

-The cave first met on the way up the hill, and the most important one in the whole series, is the great Chaitya cave.
-On the jamb of the entrance to the veranda is an inscription of Yajna Sri Satakarni (circa 170 CE), the same whose name appears in cave No. 81; the inscription here being much mutilated, it is only by help of the other that it can be deciphered.
-It seems, however, to be integral, and it is consequently not improbable that the cave was excavated during his reign.
+The cave first met on the way up the hill, and one of the most important, is the Great Chaitya cave.
+On the jamb of the entrance to the veranda is an inscription of Yajna Sri Satakarni (circa 170 CE), whose name also appears in cave No. 81.
+The inscription here is mutilated but decipherable.
+It is probable that the cave was excavated during Satakarni's reign.

-From the style of the architecture it can be stated with certainty that the Cave 17 at Nasik Caves is contemporary, or nearly so, with the Great Chaitya at Karla, and that the Nahapana Cave there (No.10) is a bit earlier than No.17, but at no great interval of time.
-The Gautamiputra Cave No.3 succeeded to these after a considerable lapse of time, while anything that Yajna Sri Satakarni may have done there must, of course, have been executed within a short interval of time after that.
-On the other hand, whatever its date may be, it is certain that the plan of this Chaitya Cave is a literal copy of that at Karle, but the architectural details show exactly the same difference in style as is found between Cave 17 and Cave 3 at Nasik.
+From the style of its architecture, it can be stated with certainty that the Cave 17 at Nasik Caves is contemporary, or nearly so, with the Great Chaityas both at Kanheri and Karla.
+The Nahapana Cave at Karla (cave No.10) is a bit earlier than No. 17 at Nasik.
+The "Gautamiputra" Cave No. 3 (also at Nasik) succeeded these other caves after a considerable lapse of time; therefore, any caveworks sponsored by Yajna Sri Satakarni must have been executed within a short interval of time after the others.
+On the other hand, whatever its date may be, it is certain that the plan of the Kanheri Great Chaitya cave is a literal copy of that at the Karla Caves; the architectural details show the same differences in style as is found between Cave 17 and Cave 3 at Nasik.

-If, for instance, we compare the capitals in this cave, with those of Karle, we find the same degradation of style as is seen between Nasik cave No.10 and the later Nasik cave No.3.
-The screen too, in front of this cave, though very much weatherworn and consequently difficult to draw, is of very nearly the same design that is in the Gautamiputra Cave at Nasik, and in its complication of discs and animal forms seems almost as modern as what can be found at Amaravathi.
+If, for instance, we compare the capitals in this cave, with those of Karla, we find the same degradation of style as is seen between Nasik caves No. 10 and the later No. 3.
+The screen in front of this Kanheri cave, though weatherworn and difficult to draw, is of very nearly the same design seen at the Gautamiputra Cave of Nasik.
+Its design compilation of discs and animal forms seems to share a modernity also found at the Buddhist stupa site of Amaravathi, near the Eastern coast of southern India.

 Kanheri Great Chaitya cave pillar capital.